A Madea Christmas (film): Soundtrack

 The soundtrack for the film was released in stores by Motown Records November 25.
 This was the first soundtrack to a Tyler Perry film since 2010's For Colored Girls and the first Madea soundtrack since 2006's Madea's Family Reunion and 2008's Meet the Browns.
 It featured Smokey Robinson, Mariah Carey, Brian McKnight, James Brown, KEM, Boyz II Men, Kelly Rowland, Jeremih, Stevie Wonder, Jackson 5, Pearl Bailey, Ashanti, Kevin Ross & MPrynt.

 Reception

 Critical response

-A Madea Christmas received negative reviews from critics.
-On Rotten Tomatoes, the film holds rating, based on reviews, with the consensus: "It boasts a few laughs, but overall, Tyler Perry's A Madea Christmas ranks among Perry's least entertaining or substantive works."
-On Metacritic, the film has a score of 28 out of 100, based on 20 critics, indicating "generally unfavorable" reviews.
+Metacritic, which uses a weighted average, assigned the film a score of 28 out of 100, based on 20 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an A− grade.

 Owen Gleiberman of Entertainment Weekly gave the film a grade B− but said that it felt like reruns: "Tyler Perry's movies haven't gotten any worse, but they haven't gotten better either, so they now carry the added disadvantage of overfamiliarity."

 Variety called it "An exceptionally poor piece of holiday cash-in product, rushed and ungainly even by the low standard set by Perry's seven previous Madea films, yet it should be every bit as profitable."

 The Hollywood Reporter wrote: "Bah humbug to this latest screen outing for Tyler Perry's inexplicably popular character" and criticized the clunky narrative and the hackneyed dialogue.